 The Am Law Litigation Daily named partners David Tulchin and Steve Holley “Litigators of the Week” for their work on the case.

 - JPMorgan, in more than 40 putative class-action lawsuits in federal court alleging a conspiracy to manipulate the silver futures market in violation of the Sherman Act and the Commodity Exchange Act.
 The court granted JPMorgan’s motion to dismiss and subsequently denied the plaintiff’s motion for leave to file an amended complaint.
+The United States Court of Appeals for the Second Circuit affirmed the dismissal.

 - Philips Electronics, in a class-action antitrust multidistrict litigation pending in the Northern District of California and in related worldwide governmental investigations in connection with the sale of thin film transistor liquid crystal display panels.